Discover new selections

 Sudden Death, Natasha Wimmer brilliantly brings the author’s playfulness and idiomatic humour to life for an English-language readership.
 The result is a triumph of solemnity-busting erudition and mischievous invention that will delight and titillate.”

 "An alternate history of Mexican conquest, with a Tarantino-ready twist....
 Deliciously gonzo....
 Rendered in earthy, demotic, wryly unhistorical English by translator Natasha Wimmer...
-Enrigue’s antic style is high-minded, richly detailed, vulgar and sophisticated all at once — reminiscent of the films of Peter Greenaway or Derek Jarman."
+Enrigue’s antic style is high-minded, richly detailed, vulgar and sophisticated all at once."

 “Throughout the book, Enrigue (and in English his excellent translator, Natasha Wimmer) boldly uses modern language to recreate the past....
 Parts of the novel play like an Aztec West Wing, taking us deep into the political manoeuvrings of the royal court but blending its particularities with 21st-century psychology.
 It’s a rich approach that achieves a hallucinatory vividness.”